Automated Teller Machine

 RED: make it fail

-I add a value for the card_expired parameter to the call to the withdraw function for the case where the card has expired, the right PIN is entered, the account balance is enough and the account is above limit for daily withdrawals, in test_atm_withdrawal in test_atm.py
+I add a value for the card_expired parameter to the call to the withdraw function for the case where the right PIN is entered, there is enough money in the account, it is above limit for daily withdrawals, and the card has expired, in the first assertion in test_right_pin_enough_money_w_limit

 card expired |